phone

 Pictured above: The Santa Fe Opera theater and a Sage Thrasher.

-• Shuttle transfer from the Santa Fe Airport (SAF) to Pueblo Bonita.
+• Shuttle transfer from the Santa Fe Airport (SAF) to the Pueblo Bonita Lodge.

 • No activities for the day.
 Dinner on your own.

-• Visiting areas in the Santa Fe area: Randall Davey Audubon Center, Cerro Gordo, La Cieneguilla Petroglyphs, local wetlands, and the Historic Santa Fe Plaza.
+• Visiting areas in the Santa Fe area: Randall Davey Audubon Center, Cerro Gordo, La Cieneguilla Petroglyphs, Santa Fe Botanical Gardens, and the Historic Santa Fe Plaza.

 • 5:00pm: Leave for opera